 We distinguish active filters (containing amplifying devices) and passive filters.
 A passive filter is a combination of two or more of the three basic linear elements resistors, capacitors and inductors.
 The RC-filter is a passive filter with two passive components.
 The output signal has a smaller amplitude than its corresponding input signal, so the passive RC-filters attenuate the signal (gain less than one).

 The goal of our low-pass filter is to get a high attenuation above a specified frequency and little or no attenuation below that frequency.
 The specified frequency at which the transition occurs is called the cutoff frequency

 The cutoff frequency of a low-pass filter is the frequency at which the power output has fallen to one half the pass-band power.
-This is the case when the voltage drops to 0.707 (1/√2, 70.7 %) of the input voltage!
+This is the case when the output voltage drops to 0.707 (1/√2, 70.7 %) of the input voltage!

 This cutoff frequency is also called the

 3 dB point (see half-power point).

 To calculate the cutoff frequency of our RC low-pass we can use the RC time constant,

 Example for an RC low-pass filter with C = 2.2 µF and R = 22 Ω: